BigJammes/Sylvania-Info/content/Sylvania!/Player Characters/Hayes Morgana (DM Info).md

-- Hitchhiked to the capital of Bosford from Perscombe, probably by offering his services as a basic mercenary/guard/magic user
+- Hitchhiked to the capital of Bosford from Draconia, probably by offering his services as a basic mercenary/guard/magic user

 - In Bosford, was offered aid by a paladin of Venseil named Zena, the two of them ended up becoming friends with her convincing him to become a paladin of Venseil